 Joint stiffness is caused by swelling of joint connective tissues and abnormalities of cartilage and bones.
 If your child is in pain, he or she will likely move less, which can lead to more stiffness and pain.

 The group of abnormalities typically seen in the bones of people with Hunter syndrome is called dysostosis multiplex.
-Children with these abnormalities can develop irregularly shaped vertebrae and spines (kyphoscoliosis), ribs, arms, fingers, legs, and pelvises.
+Children with these abnormalities can develop irregularly shaped vertebrae and spines, ribs, arms, fingers, legs, and pelvises.

-Their skulls may press down on or fuse with their upper spines.
-These complications cause many people with Hunter syndrome to be abnormally short.
+Bone abnormalities may cause many people with Hunter syndrome to be abnormally short.
 Those with milder cases may reach normal or near-normal height.

-Hernias (inguinal and umbilical) are common in Hunter syndrome.
+Hernias are common in Hunter syndrome.
 A hernia occurs when soft tissue, usually part of the intestine, pokes through a weak spot or tear in the lower abdominal wall.

 Brain and nervous system complications